 The preparation of the accompanying financial statements in compliance with PFRS for SEs requires management to make judgments, estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-The judgments, estimates and assumptions used in evaluation of relevant events may occur which can cause the assumptions used in arriving at those judgments and estimates to change.
+The judgments, estimates and assumptions used in the accompanying financial statements are based upon management's evaluation of relevant facts and circumstances as of the date of the financial statements.
+Future events may occur which can cause the assumptions used in arriving at those judgments and estimates to change.

-The effects of any changes will be reflected in the financial statements as they become reasonably Actual results could differ from such judgments and estimates. judgments, estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+The effects of any changes will be reflected in the financial statements as they become reasonably determinable.
+Actual results could differ from such judgments and estimates.
+Accounting judgments, estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.